epicsoxyo/TheFloorIsLava/README.md

 - How to apply physic and graphic materials to models
 - How to effectively use prefabs

-The purpose of this project was more to have a play around with the editor, so don't expect any scripting :^)
+The purpose of this project was more to have a play around with the editor, so don't expect much in terms of scripting :^)

 ### Acknowledgements